-The Michigan Department of Agriculture and Rural Development's Weights and Measures Program works to ensure that all products sold by weight, measure or count actually contain the declared amount, including both items sold in bulk or pre-packaged.
+The Michigan Department of Agriculture and Rural Development's Weights and Measures Program works to ensure that all products sold by weight, measure or count contain the declared amount, including items sold both in bulk or pre-packaged.
 This program also administers the Service Registration Program which includes agencies and technicians who install, calibrate, and repair commercial weighing and measuring devices.
 The Michigan Weights and Measures Law, Public Act 283 of 1964, is enforced by the program's staff.

-What does this mean for Michigan's hemp industry?
-This means that individuals and companies need to make sure they are using the correct scales and are accurately filling the packages being offered for sale.
+What does this mean for Michigan's Cannabis industry?
+This means that individuals and companies need to make sure they are using the correct scales and are accurately filling packages being offered for sale.
 MDARD's Weights and Measures staff can offer guidance in a variety of areas, including legal for trade weighing devices, packaging and labeling requirements, quantity assurance programs, and overall compliance assistance.
 MDARD will also provide training upon request.

-- Legal for Trade scales allow for the selling of products by weight, in accordance with state law and the National Type Evaluation Program (NTEP) Certification.
+• Legal for Trade scales allow for the selling of products by weight, in accordance with state law and the National Type Evaluation Program (NTEP) Certification.
 This ensures the highest level of accuracy in weight-based transactions.

-- All commercial scales require calibration tests from MDARD's Weights and Measures Program or a Michigan Registered Service Company prior to initial use.
+• All commercial scales require calibration tests from MDARD's Weights and Measures Program or a Michigan Registered Service Company prior to initial use.

 o Registered Service Companies are available online at Michigan.gov/WMInfo.

-- Owners of a commercial scale do not have the authority to install, calibrate or seal the device unless they are also a Michigan Registered Service Company.
+• Owners of a commercial scale do not have the authority to install, calibrate or seal the device unless they are also a Michigan Registered Service Company.

-- When buying a scale, begin by looking at the range of weighing (minimum and maximum), the division (increment) size and the suitability that will meet your business needs.
+• When buying a scale, begin by looking at the range of weighing (minimum and maximum), the division (increment) size and the suitability that will meet your business needs.